jamietre/tcc-plugin/README.md

 ##How to use

-Compile it, and copy the resulting DLL into a `plugins` folder where TCC is compiled.
+Compile it, and copy the resulting DLL into a `plugins` folder where TCC is located.
 Or, you can load a plugin interactively:

     > PLUGIN /L MyPlugin.dll